I'm Not Angry I Wanted to Die — I'm Angry No One Told Me That Wasn't Failure

 That's you, still alive through me.

-29-YO ME looks at the ghosts.
+29-YO ME looks at those who didn't make it.

 His voice cracks.